The Virtual Currency Regulation Review: Norway

 iii Case law

 A bank has a general duty to contract, unless it has justifiable grounds to refuse by terminating a customer relationship or to refuse the establishment of a customer relationship.
-Pursuant to a judgment of 30 April 2018 from the Oslo District Court between a Nordic bank and a Norwegian investor12 (with a business idea to incorporate a Norwegian virtual currency exchange firm13), a bank may refuse to perform payment services (by opening bank accounts) due to virtual currencies' high risk of being used for money laundering.
+Pursuant to a judgment by the Oslo District Court of 30 April 2018 in a matter between a Nordic bank and a Norwegian investor14 (with a business idea to incorporate a Norwegian virtual currency exchange firm15), a bank may refuse to perform payment services (by opening bank accounts) because of virtual currencies' high risk of being used for money laundering.

 Regulation of exchanges